Why International Studies?

 International Studies majors not only visit the places they read about via study abroad, but also gain practical experience with programs such as the Model United Nations, student conferences with national and international leaders, and for-credit structured internship programs at the Washington Center in Washington, DC and Hansard Program in London, UK.
 Check out our ‘experiential learning’ opportunities here.

-4. Regional and Functional Concentrations — for majors and non-majors
+4. Minors in Regional and Functional Areas — for majors and non-majors

-Students of any major can take advantage of a unique interdisciplinary approach to studies of a particular geographic region (Africa, Asia, Europe, Latin America, or the Near East) or functional area such as Global Business or Peace and Conflict Studies.
-Concentrations are combinations of course work in history, economics, anthropology, political science, international literature and culture, and other related fields with an experience abroad in the area of focus.
-Concentrations can provide valuable international experience to non-majors, such as exposure to global health challenges for biology majors, the international art market for art majors, or global business for business management majors.
+Students of any major can take advantage of interdisciplinary studies of a particular geographic region (Africa, Asia, Europe, Latin America, or the Near East) or functional area such as Global Business Studies or Peace and Conflict Studies.
+Concentrations.
+Minors can provide valuable international experience to non-majors, such as exposure to global health challenges for biology majors, the international art market for art majors, or global business for business management majors.
 International Studies majors who plan to enter business, government, or international agency service or who are preparing for graduate study of a particular region often elect to fulfill a regional or functional concentration.